Krijztianj/semantic_model_demo/README.md

 # Semantic Model Demo - Data Warehouse

-This repository contains scripts to create a dimensional data warehouse model based on the TPC-H dataset.
+This repository contains scripts to create a dimensional data warehouse model based on the TPC-H dataset, along with a semantic model definition for analytics and BI tools.

+## Repository Contents

+- **`setup_datawarehouse.py`** - Databricks notebook to create the data warehouse
+- **`semantic_model.yml`** - Semantic model definition (version 1.0) with metrics, dimensions, and relationships

 ## Quick Start (Recommended)